AWiderDotNET/home/README.md

       3.8.2(3.8.2 Article on why these licenses are appearing) 3.8.3(3.8.3 How to talk to employers about this) 3.9[3.9 Improve your bug reports]
-    3.10[3.10 tell people how the labraries you use help you] 3.11[3.11 talk specifically about "bedrock" everyday libraries] 3.12[3.12 don't complain about OSS projects publicly unnecessarily]
+    3.10[3.10 tell people how the libraries you use help you] 3.11[3.11 talk specifically about "bedrock" everyday libraries] 3.12[3.12 don't complain about OSS projects publicly unnecessarily] 3.13[3.13 Post blurbs about your favorite OSS] 3.13.1(3.13.1 Create common hashtags, e.g #OSSShowcase)
+      3.13.2(3.13.2 aggregators for these submissions)
 ```

 ## 4. Companies